Slippery rail: Driving technique

 Where trains have difficulty stopping during low adhesion conditions, the greatest risk is of passing a signal at danger or 'over-running' a station.
 At these times, train drivers adopt 'defensive driving', which involves braking earlier and more gently than usual.
 Also, less power is applied when starting trains.

 Before each leaf-fall season, train companies may arrange low-adhesion training for newly qualified drivers.
 This consists of taking over a section of line during a quiet period.
-Using lineside markers each driver gets his or her train up to speed and then makes a full service brake application under normal adhesion conditions.
+Using lineside markers each driver gets their train up to speed and then makes a full service brake application under normal adhesion conditions.
 The railhead is then treated with a contaminant that has a low coefficient of friction.
 On the second run, the driver will experience the sound and sensation of the train sliding, and the stopping distance will be considerably greater.

 Although this provides only an approximation of how a train will behave during low adhesion, it does ensure that the driver can recognize the onset of wheel slide and will know the correct actions to take when it occurs.

 In the UK, some passenger train operating companies publish a special 'leaf fall' timetable to allow for the additional time that lighter braking and acceleration take.